rogerbinns/apsw/_sources/pysqlite.rst.txt

 APSW provides access in whatever way is normal for SQLite.
 It makes no effort to hide how SQLite is different from other databases.

-sqlite3 tries to provide a DBAPI compliant wrapper for SQLite and in doing so needs to make it have the same behaviour as other databases.
+sqlite3 tries to provide a DBAPI (:pep:`249`) compliant wrapper for SQLite and in doing so needs to make it have the same behaviour as other databases.
 Consequently it does hide some of SQLite's nuances.

 .. note::

    I suggest using APSW when you want to directly use SQLite and its functionality or are using your own code to deal with database independence rather than DBAPI.
-Use sqlite3 and DBAPI if your needs are simple, and you don't want to use SQLite features.
+Use :mod:`sqlite3` and DBAPI if your needs are simple, and you don't want to use SQLite specific features.

 What APSW does better